6 Hours / 6 CEs

 • Intended Audience

-This training is intended for psychologists who specialize in child custody evaluations and family assessments, particularly those providing assessments and recommendations for court-involved families.
-It is also suitable for individuals seeking to enhance their skills and knowledge in family law and forensic psychology.
+This training is intended for psychologists who specialize in child custody evaluations and family assessments, particularly those who provide assessments and recommendations for families involved in court proceedings and wish to enhance their skills and knowledge in family law and forensic psychology.

 • Experience Level

-• Beginner: Participants new to child custody evaluations or with limited experience in high-conflict families, child alienation, domestic violence, or relocation cases; seeking foundational knowledge of research, assessment strategies, and ethical considerations.
+• Beginner: Participants are new to child custody evaluations and seek foundational knowledge of high-conflict families, child alienation, domestic violence, and relocation issues.

 • Practice Setting

-• Community mental health centers with a forensic services division
+• Community mental health agencies with court-referred family assessments

 Presented By